 - In addition to the above, the Rhodes Trust will cover two economy class flights – to and from the UK – for the beginning and end of studies in Oxford.
-On arrival in Oxford, Scholars receive a settling in allowance (£225 in 2019-20).
-For those Scholars who transition to a second course of study in Oxford, they will again receive assistance to cover the fee for visa renewal and further application for IHS.
-Following selection for the Scholarship, the Rhodes Trust will also cover the application fee required to apply to study at the University of Oxford.
+On arrival in Oxford, scholars receive a settling-in allowance (£225 in 2019-20).
+For those scholars who transition to the second course of study in Oxford, they will again receive assistance to cover the fee for visa renewal and further application for IHS.
+Following selection for the scholarship, the Rhodes Trust will also cover the application fee required to apply to study at the University of Oxford.

-- A number of research grants are also available to Rhodes Scholars, on application, which enables Scholars too, for example, attend international conferences or conduct additional fieldwork.
+- A number of research grants are also available to Rhodes Scholars, on application, which enables Scholars to, for example, attend international conferences or conduct additional fieldwork.

 - Education/residency: You must have been resident in one or more of the countries listed above, or in Kenya, for at least five of the last ten years.

-- You must be at least 18 and have not reached your 24th birthday (i.e. you must have been born after 1 October 1996 and on or before 1 October 2002).
+i.
+You must be at least 18 and have not reached your 25th birthday (i.e. you must have been born after October 1, 1997, and on or before October 1, 2003).

 OR (for older candidates)

-- You must have not reached your 27th birthday (i.e. have been born after 1 October 1993) AND you have met or will meet the requirements for completion of your first degree on or after 1 October 2019*.
+ii.
+You must have not reached your 27th birthday (i.e. have been born after October 1, 1994) AND you have met or will meet the requirements for completion of your first degree on or after October 1, 2020.

 How to Apply